catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 .. note::

-    We do not recommend using Debian or Ubuntu packages for the installation of CUDA toolkit.
+    We do not recommend using distribution-provided packages for the installation of CUDA toolkit.
 Those packages conflicts with required driver versions and will break your vGPU support.

-Finally, ensure that the CUDA libraries are available for applications to link and load:
+To complete CUDA tookit installation, ensure that the CUDA libraries are available for applications to link and load:

 .. code-block:: bash